kemalcr/kemal/_docs/middlewares.md

 title: Middlewares
 ---

+## Middlewares

+Middlewares a.k.a `Handler`s are the building blocks of `Kemal`.
+It lets you seperate your concerns into different layers.

+Each middleware is supposed to have one responsibility.
+Take a look at `Kemal`'s built-in middlewares to see what that means.

-## Built-in Middlewares
+### Built-in Middlewares

-Kemal has built-in middlewares for common use cases.

-### HTTP Basic Authorization
+#### HTTP Basic Authorization

 This middleware lets you add HTTP Basic Authorization to your Kemal application.
 You can easily use this middleware with `basic_auth` macro like below.